 Even though there is no consensus in the medical community, consumers should be aware of the potential risks of using talc-based products.

 Baby powder is a marketing term, originated by Johnson & Johnson.
 Today, the term refers to several powders used for cosmetics and hygiene.
 While some of these are used on infants for diaper rash and other issues, baby powder is also used by adult women to reduce feminine odors.
 Most baby powders are made from talcum powder, cornstarch or arrowroot, although other ingredients may be used in homemade recipes.

 Talc is a naturally occurring clay mineral found in large deposits around the world.
 It is widely known as the softest mineral.

 When crushed into a powder, talc is odorless and absorbent, making it ideal for whisking away bodily moisture and smells without interfering with the smell of scented products.
 Talc can be found in many cosmetic products, including powdered makeup, lotions and deodorant.
 It is also used in smaller quantities as an anti-caking agent for food and medications, such as rice, gum and medication tablets.

 - Baby powder

 - Face masks

 In its natural state, talc is often found near asbestos, a substance known to cause the rare cancer of the lung linings, mesothelioma.
-Cosmetic companies are required to purify their talc before use to avoid having asbestos in their products, although contamination still happens on rare occasions.
+Cosmetic companies are required to purify their talc before use to avoid contamination, however sometimes testing reveals products that still contain asbestos.